-This is a domain is going to be covering general, basic concepts in information security, especially focusing on confidentiality, integrity, and availability (CIA).
-Testers, then, are evaluated on skills related to the implementation of security policies and procedure as well as on the perfecting of business continuity planning and recovery points as well as implementing solid user awareness programs.
+This is a domain that is going to be covering general, basic concepts in information security, especially focusing on confidentiality, integrity, and availability (CIA).
+Testers, then, are evaluated on skills related to the implementation of security policies and procedures as well as on the perfecting of business continuity planning and recovery points as well as implementing solid user awareness programs.
 Great emphasis is going to be placed on risk management especially in relation to the safe acquisition of new services, software, and hardware.

 A domain about securing assets, which will have 10% Weight in the exam: